vookimedlo/Sheet/README.md

 }
 ```

 You can use a storyboard to build the individual sheets, if you wish.
-The first sheet in the above gif is `WelcomeSheetViewController`.
+The first sheet in the above gif is named `WelcomeSheetViewController`.
+It looks like this.

 ```swift
 final class WelcomeSheetViewController: UIViewController {